opencast/opencast/docs/guides/admin/docs/installation/debs.md

 ### Missing Dependencies

 This repository expects that the `stable` section is always available, regardless of which version of Opencast you have installed.
-The 3rd party tools (ActiveMQ, FFmpeg) may or may not be in the other sections, but if they are there it is only during a testing period for a new version.
+The 3rd party tools (e.g. FFmpeg) may or may not be in the other sections, but if they are there it is only during a testing period for a new version.
 For day-to-day use, please install them from `stable`!